-To reach a contradiction we have to choose values for $\alpha$ and $\beta$ which the inequality (*) would not be true.
-On the other hand, the approximation factor of algorithm is dependent to these two parameters directly.
-So we have to choose the minimum value for $\alpha$ and $\beta$.

-Indeed to find the best value for $\alpha$ and $\beta$, we should solve the following non linear program:
+In order to reach a contradiction, we have to choose values for $\alpha$ and $\beta$ such that the inequality (*) will not be true.
+On the other hand, the approximation factor of the algorithm is dependent on these two parameters directly.
+So we have to choose the appropriate value for $\alpha$ and $\beta$.
+Indeed, to find the best value for $\alpha$ and $\beta$, we should solve the following nonlinear program:

-We solved this problem using Matlab software and found the optimal value of $\alpha$ and $\beta$.
-These values are: $\alpha = 0.1$ and $ \beta = 20.504$.
-If we put these values in the inequality (*), the contradiction is reached and lemma 2 is proved.
-Using these values for $\alpha$ and $\beta$, the algorithm is an approximation algorithm with the factor $(2.1504)k$ for Directed Multi-Multiway cut problem.
+We have solved this nonlinear program using Matlab software and found the optimal value of $\alpha$ and $\beta$.
+These values are as follows $\alpha = 0.1$ and $ \beta = 20.504$.
+If we put these values in the inequality (*), the contradiction is reached and Lemma 2 is proved.
+Using these values for $\alpha$ and $\beta$, the algorithm is an approximation algorithm with factor $(2.1504)k$ for the Directed Multi-Multiway cut problem.

 \begin{flushright} $ \blacksquare $ \end{flushright}